 SM Regulation 41 requires that all reticulated natural gas must comply with the NZ Standard 5442: 2008 (gas specification), and that gas supplied to consumers is suitable and safe for use.

-Responsibility for ensuring the gas complies with the gas specification lies with the retailer or wholesaler supplying gas to the consumer’s point of supply (SM Regulation 41(4)).
+Responsibility for ensuring that gas complies with the gas specification lies with the retailer or wholesaler who supplies gas to the consumer’s point of supply (SM Regulation 41(4)).

 Odorisation (SM Regulations 16-19)